-Alan has just over 20 years’ experience of working with global and national organisations advising them at board level on global sustainable development issues which affect business, society and individuals.
-On 1 March 2012 Alan was appointed environmental sustainability director at Business in the Community.
+Alan has over 25 years’ experience working with global and national organisations, advising them at board level on global sustainable development issues which affect business, society and individuals.

-As well as being known for his work with blue chip companies either internally (B&Q, Kingfisher, SABMiller, the Virgin Group) see About Me or as a consultant (over 50 companies ranging from the Body Shop to the Alberta oil sands industry), a senior associate of the Cambridge Programme for Sustainability Leadership, see My corporate expertise, Alan is also Chair of Defra’s Sustainable Growing Media Task Force and Non-Executive Director of WRAP and is a founder the Global Association for Corporate Sustainability Officers see My public policy and not for profit work.
+He has worked with blue chip companies internally (B&Q, Kingfisher and SABMiller, as well as the Virgin Group) see About Me, has spoken to, presented to or has provided quick reviews to over 50 companies ranging from Quorn to the Alberta oil sands industry, and has been a senior associate of the Cambridge Programme for Sustainability Leadership see My Corporate Experience.
+Alan is also Non-Executive Director of WRAP and is a founder of the Global Association for Corporate Sustainability Officers see My public policy and not for profit work.

-Through his career Alan has developed the argument for product centric sustainability and has also created narratives for how lifestyles will be sustainable by 2050, the idea of choice editing versus consumer choice and also has voiced his opinion on certification proliferation.
+Through his career Alan has developed narratives for how lifestyles will be sustainable by 2050, the idea of choice editing versus consumer choice and has also voiced his opinion on certification proliferation.
 As well as corporate work he chaired several government think tanks and was a Sustainable Development Commissioner between 2000 and 2009.

 Aligned to his work for others, Alan is a well known and a popular keynote speaker on the global conference/workshop circuit see My appearances.